-, stem boot will not stop for any errors detected. stem boot will stop whenever the BIOS detects All Ellois The sy stern boot will stop whenever the bios detects a non- fatal error.
-All, But Keyboard The system boot will not stop for a keyboard error; it will stop for all other errors.
-All, But Diskette The system boot will not stop for a disk error; it will stop for all other errors.
-All, But Disk/Key The system boot will not stop for a disk or keyboard error; it will stop for all other errors.
+No Errors The system boot will not stop for any errors detected.

+- All Errors The system boot will stop whenever the BIOS detects a non-fatal error. - All, But Keyboard The system boot will not stop for a keyboard error; it will stop for all other errors. - All, But Diskette The system boot will not stop for a disk error; it will stop for all other errors. - All, But Disk/Key The system boot will not stop for a disk or keyboard error; it will stop for all other errors.